siepkes/envoy-smartos/README.md

 This repo contains a SmartOS port for Envoy.
 It will probably also work on Solaris though it will probably require modifications since we assume the use of pkgsrc.

-This build requires a SmartOS / Illumos / Solaris port of Bazel.
-Currently I only put the patch for that in a GitHub Gist: https://gist.github.com/siepkes/0d144125974b2a84a92433e0282804b2 .
+To build this Envoy port you need Bazel.
+This requires a SmartOS / Illumos / Solaris port of Bazel since Bazel does not natively support these platforms.
+See the [bazel-smartos](https://github.com/siepkes/bazel-smartos) repo for a SmartOS port.
 My intention being to properly upstream the thing but that takes some work...
 Feel free to reach out to me if you encounter any issues.

 ## Building Envoy on SmartOS